void-type/VoidCore/docs/model.md

 * Soft delete on entities.
 * Auditable entities via Created and Modified names/dates.

+### Emailing

+* Service interface for sending emails from the domain layer.
+* Template emails using the builder pattern.
+Templates can be implemented with html or text emails.

 ### Logging

 * Domain-safe, platform-agnostic interfaces for logging services.